 Here's our example:

-• For the customs charges, allocate it to the Customs Agent Charges expense category created earlier, and use the E GST code to exclude any GST.
+For the customs agent charges, allocate it to the Customs Agent Charges expense category created earlier, and use the E or S15 GST code (based on the agent's invoice details).

-• For the GST on the import, allocate it to the GST Paid to Customs liability category and use the GOI GST code.
+For the customs GST on the agent's invoice, allocate it to the GST Paid to Customs liability category and use the GOI GST code.

 Using the payments basis?